Internal documents show that Apple almost kicked Facebook, Instagram out of the App Store

 Facebook is concerned that it is losing teen users

-(AP) also discovered that while Facebook had put measures in place before the 2020 election to prevent the platform from spreading dangerous and violent content.
+The Associated Press (AP) also discovered that while Facebook had put measures in place before the 2020 election to prevent the platform from spreading dangerous and violent content.
 However, the AP discovered that as many as 22 measures were discarded after the election and before the January 6th attack on the Capitol.
 Facebook says that it removed those measures after analyzing signals from its own platform and law enforcement.

 The documents also show that Facebook was concerned that it was losing young users and planned to take steps to reverse this decline.
 Such steps would include asking young users to update their connections while Facebook would "tweak" algorithms to show users posts from outside their network.
 The company discovered that teenage usage of the platform had dropped 13% since 2019 with another 45% decline expected over the next two years.

-reports that during a presentation made last March inside Facebook, a team of data scientists stated, "Most young adults perceive Facebook as a place for people in their 40s and 50s.
+The Verge reports that during a presentation made last March inside Facebook, a team of data scientists stated, "Most young adults perceive Facebook as a place for people in their 40s and 50s.
 Young adults perceive content as boring, misleading, and negative.
 They often have to get past irrelevant content to get to what matters."
 Facebook responded by saying that it is no different from other social media firms that want teens to use their platform.

 The AP also found that Facebook has issues moderating content written in languages other than English.
 The Facebook Papers indicate that content in Arabic is a particularly tough language for Facebook to moderate.
 Those who communicate in Arabic use symbols or add spaces to write about militant groups and this sets off red flags inside the company.